akhileehh/learn-devops/vprofile-project/README.md

+The sourcecode is uploaded in google drive (akhileehh)

 Tomcat is an application server to host Java Web Application like vprofile.

 Nginx is a frontent server, web server and can be used as a Load balancer.